vinctustech/oql/src/main/paradox/api.md

 either applies both writes or neither.

-Only the PostgreSQL backend supports transactions.
 Calling `transaction` on an instance that is already inside one joins the transaction in progress rather than nesting a new one, so a failure anywhere rolls back everything.
+The PostgreSQL backend pins one pooled connection for the duration; the in-memory backend has a single session, so two of its transactions cannot run concurrently.

 The `QueryBuilder` Class
 ------------------------